Running the Game

 Variant Rolls

-Beyond the three most basic types of rolls—Actions, Reactions, and Luck—you can call for the following more elaborate rolls to make the story more dynamic and reactive.
+Beyond the three most basic types of rolls—Actions, Reactions, and Luck—you can call for variant rolls, including Advantage, Disadvantage, Blessed, Cursed, No-Risk, and Big rolls.

 Group Rolls